Francesca-Corrao/Assignment1/README.md

-Research Track 1- Assignment 1
+Research Track I: Assignment 1
 ================================

-This the repository for the solution of the First Assignemnt for the course Research Trask 1.
+This the repository for the solution of Research Track 1 first assignment.

-The goal of the assignment is to develop a robot that make pairs of silver and gold marker on the map by taking a silver marker and bring it to a gold one.
+The goal of the assignment is to develop a code that make pairs of silver and gold marker on the map by taking a silver marker and bring it to a gold one.
 To do this we will use a python robot simulator developed by [Student Robotics](https://studentrobotics.org) with arenas modified for the class.

 How to Run the solution
 ----------------------
-In order to run the solution inside the robot-sim folder you have to execute
+In order to run the solution inside the robot-sim folder you have to execute the comand
 ```
 python2 run.py assignment.py
 ```

 How it works
 ---------
-To reach the goal the robot will look for token in front of it and choose the closest one, go to it and grad it.
-After grabbing the token the robot will turn look for golden token in front of it and go to the closest one and once it is close enought to it will release the silver token.
-This untill it each silver is with a different gold.
+To reach the goal the robot will look for tokens in front of it and choose the closest one, go to it and grab it.
+After grabbing the token the robot will turn looking for closest gold token in front of it, go to the closest one and once it is close enought to it will release the silver token.
+This will be done untill every silver token is with a different gold token.
 The pseudocode of an algorithm to do it is the following:
 ``` python
 while you haven't grab every token